HarikrishnanVK/playwright_with_cucumber/README.md

-This is a repository to given an idea on how to use playwright library with cucumber.js.
+This is a repository to give an idea on how to use playwright library with cucumber.js.

 Used typescript as a primary language to script the tests.